Tesla says it is building a ‘friendly’ robot that will perform menial tasks, won’t fight back

-Tesla previewed the concept at a presentation at its Fremont, Calif. factory on Thursday, dubbing it the “Tesla Bot” and “Optimus” and said it would show a prototype next year.
+Tesla previewed the concept at a presentation at its Fremont, Calif., factory on Thursday, dubbing it the “Tesla Bot” and “Optimus,” and said it would show a prototype next year.
 As part of the presentation, a human dressed as the machine made robotic gestures and then danced onstage, perhaps demonstrating the range of motion Tesla hopes the bot could one day achieve.
-Musk was quick to clarify that dancing robot was not real.
+Musk was quick to clarify that the dancing robot was not real.

 “We have almost all the pieces needed for humanoid robots, since we already make robots with wheels,” Musk said on Twitter shortly after the presentation, referring to Tesla’s cars.

-Musk, acknowledging the concept was in its extremely early stages, said the robots would have a personality of their own.
+Musk, acknowledging the concept was in its very early stages, said the robots would have a personality of their own.

 “It’s intended to be friendly, of course,” Musk said, “and navigate through a world built for humans and eliminate dangerous, repetitive and boring tasks.”